-In testing compliance with the cash management requirement related to the time elapsed between the receiving of the request of funds from the federal government and the disbursement of funds; we observed that two (2) out of sixty (60) files requests of funds from the Capital Fund did not comply with the maximum three days of disbursement.
-In one instance, the days were exceeded by eight (8) days and in other instance by five (5) days.
+In testing compliance with the cash management requirement related to the time elapsed between the receiving of the request of funds from the federal government and the disbursement of funds; we observed that two (2) out of sixty (60) requests of funds from the Capital Fund did not comply with the maximum three days of disbursement.
+In the two instances, the days exceeded by four (4) days.